SaaS Management vs Software Asset Management: What's the difference

 Software Asset Management Vs SaaS Management

 Software Asset Management and SaaS Management are distinct approaches for managing software in organizations.
-While SAM focuses on traditional on-premise software, SaaS Management handles subscription-based cloud applications.
-The significant distinctions between them are summarised here:
+While SAM focuses on traditional on-premise software, SaaS Management, particularly in the form of SaaS Subscription Management, handles subscription-based cloud applications.

 Image showing uses of SAM and SaaS management apps